All Products

 image

-1. If the workflow application works well, click Publish in the upper right corner.
+1. If the current workflow application works as expected, click Publish in the upper-right corner to publish the application for subsequent calls.

 Node description

-Nodes are the core functional units of workflow applications, each responsible for specific tasks such as executing operations, triggering conditions, processing data, or determining process flow.
-They are like flexible building blocks that can be assembled to build efficient, intelligent automated processes.
+Nodes are the core functional units of workflow applications.
+Each node is responsible for a specific task, such as executing an operation, triggering a condition, processing data, or determining the process flow.
+Nodes are flexible building blocks that you can assemble to build efficient and intelligent automated processes.

 Start/End